ommahajan0208/Pheonix/docs/ARCHITECTURE.md

 ## System Overview

-Phoenix is a multi-tier web application designed for managing employee goals, performance tracking, and organizational analytics.
+Pheonix is a multi-tier web application designed for managing employee goals, performance tracking, and organizational analytics.
 The system follows a client-server architecture with a React-based frontend, Node.js backend, and SQLite database.

 ### Key Characteristics
 - **Scalable**: Modular component-based design